Guy, Texas: Geography

-In 1946 the Guy School consolidated with the Needville Independent School District and by 1949 the Guy School closed.
-The community's population went into a slow decline from 150 in 1945 to 100 in 1966.
-By 1972 only 25 persons lived in Guy.
-In 1980, the dance hall was purchased by the George Foundation and moved to the George Ranch.
-The 1980s also saw the discontinuation of rail service.
-In the 1990s the local population stabilized around 60.
-Guy had 13 businesses in 2000.
+Guy is located at the intersection of Texas State Highway 36 and Farm to Market Road 1994, 18 mi south of Richmond, 16 mi south of Rosenberg, and 2 mi southeast of Needville in Fort Bend County.

 Politics

 According to unofficial returns, Precinct 1068 located in Guy had the distinction of having the highest percentage (90.5%) of votes for Mitt Romney of any Fort Bend County precinct in the 2012 election.
 Romney captured 238 votes for president while 25 residents voted for Barack Obama.

 Education

+A large influx of farmers into the area caused the first local school to be opened in 1897.
+It then moved closer to the railroad.
+By 1922, there were 82 white and four black children in two segregated schools.
+In 1946, the Guy School consolidated with the Needville Independent School District and by 1949 the Guy School closed.

 Guy is located in the Needville Independent School District.
 Needville High School serves the community.